nianticlabs/scoring-without-correspondences/README.md

 # Two-view Geometry Scoring Without Correspondences

-This is the reference PyTorch implementation for testing the FSNet fundamental scoring method described in
+This is the reference PyTorch implementation for testing the FSNet fundamental matrix scoring method described in

 > **Two-view Geometry Scoring Without Correspondences**
 >